DeeVine/new-react-task-app/src/components/taskapp/readme.md

 [ ] cannot store moment objects in localStorage or fsFile --> moment object somehow converts to string date

 TODO:
+[ ] calculate hours difference from start and end utilizing miliseconds conversion valueOf() [ ] display tasks with in toggle format
+  [ ] collapsable time events like toggle
+    [ ] add tags from events
+    [ ] add notes from events
+    [ ] chart out activity
-[ ] handleAddHours should check if taskName exists in taskList, else create a newTask and then add hours [ ] view report of hours per task for specific date(s) [ ] comparison report of days
+[x] handleAddHours should check if taskName exists in taskList, else create a newTask and then add hours [ ] view report of hours per task for specific date(s) [ ] comparison report of days
     [ ] today vs yesterday